 Let's look at the big disrupters during puberty...hormones!

 How hormones and puberty affect teenage anxiety

 They literally transform the teenage body and brain into adult versions!

-Both are highly correlated with mood instability (see CBD and PMS as an example, testosterone for men is no slouch in that department either).
+Both are highly correlated with mood instability (see CBD and PMS or CBD and perimenopause mood changes as an example, and testosterone for men is no slouch in that department either).

 It goes beyond that.